American Can Company

 The American Can Company was a manufacturer of tin cans.
 It was a member of the Tin Can Trust, that controlled a "large percentage of business in the United States in tin cans, containers, and packages of tin."
 American Can Company ranked 97th among United States corporations in the value of World War II military production contracts.
-During its peak of productivity, the American Can Company employed up to 800 people.
 It was a member of the Dow Jones Industrial Average from 1959 to 1991.
-After 1987 it was known as Primerica, a financial conglomerate which divested itself of its packaging arm in 1986.
+After 1987 it was known as Primerica, a financial conglomerate which divested itself of its packaging arm in 1986 in a sale to French firm Pechiney.

-Primerica, after it was merged with Sanford I. Weill's Commercial Credit Company, would form the basis of what would become Citigroup.
+Primerica merged with Commercial Credit Company in 1988, and later evolved into Citigroup.